 In addition, Adobe PDF files have full text search features for locating words, bookmarks, and data fields in long documents.

-Any gCADPlus drawing can be printed to PDF by choosing File>Save PDF.
+Any gCADPlus drawing can be printed to PDF by choosing File>Save As PDF.
 You can print from model and layout space and have option of printing the whole or part of a drawing.
+The figure below shows the location of the tool on the File drop down menu.

 We have given you options to control the plot view and the resolution of the resulting PDF file.

 The figure below shows the result of saving portion of a drawing to PDF.
 If you want to view the PDF file, click on the image itself.
 Note that no attempt has been made to optimize this print for viewing by a client - using yellow in a drawing destined to be printed in color is not recommended for PDF output.
-No adjustments have been made to line thicknesses.
+In addition, no adjustments have been made to line thicknesses.
+This leads to light colored PDF.

 Tip: It is important to master the application of linetypes to elements in the drawing to get a good result while using this option.

-There are many alternative methods available for creating PDF files.
-They all rely on installing some type of 'virtual' or 'phantom' printer on your computer and printing to it instead of actually printing to an attached printer.
-These printer drivers are called PDF writers.
+If you do not want to use transparency in your landscape symbols, there are many alternative methods available for creating PDF files; some are free to use.
+These can result in very high quality output and rely on installing some type of 'virtual' or 'phantom' printer driver on your computer and printing to it instead of printing to a physical printer attached to your computer.
+These printer drivers are collectively termed called PDF writers.
 Once a PDF printer driver is installed, whenever you want to create a PDF file, you simply print to this 'phantom' printer, instead of the usual physical printer attached to your computer.
+Here is a screen grab showing printing to a driver (called PDFWriter):

 This is the premier PDF writer.
 If you purchase a copy of Adobe Acrobat and install it on your computer, the PDF writer will be installed along with some other very powerful tools (such as Adobe Distiller).
 Please note that very often, software that you are using will be modified during the installation of Adobe Acrobat.